RULE 15 - LEAVE OF ABSENCE WITH PAY

 An employee in the classified service who serves as a juror will be granted leave with pay while serving on jury duty.
 This is contingent upon the employee refunding to the City any fees received.

 No employees will accept witness fees in any criminal case or any civil case to which the State of Minnesota, the County of Hennepin or the City of Minneapolis is party.
-This is pursuant to Chapter 441, Special laws of 1889, made a part of Chapter XX of the City Charter by reference, which provides that "any person employed in the service of said city (Minneapolis), who shall be called as a witness to give testimony in any criminal action or proceeding before any justice of the peace of said county, the municipal court of the City of Minneapolis, the district court, the probate court or the grand jury of said county or before a coroner's jury, or in any civil action or proceeding before any of said courts wherein the State of Minnesota, the County of Hennepin or the City of Minneapolis is a party, shall not receive any witness fee or compensation whatever for so appearing and testifying; provided, however, that the compensation paid by the city or county to such officer or employee for his services shall not be reduced by reason of his absence from work while attending as such witness."
+Any person employed in the service of said city (Minneapolis), who shall be called as a witness to give testimony in any criminal action or proceeding before any justice of the peace of said county, the municipal court of the City of Minneapolis, the district court, the probate court or the grand jury of said county or before a coroner's jury, or in any civil action or proceeding before any of said courts wherein the State of Minnesota, the County of Hennepin or the City of Minneapolis is a party, shall not receive any witness fee or compensation whatever for so appearing and testifying; provided, however, that the compensation paid by the city or county to such officer or employee for his services shall not be reduced by reason of his absence from work while attending as such witness.
 Furthermore, when the employee is required to travel outside the City of Minneapolis to be a witness pursuant to the above provisions, the travel time with pay allowed will be computed on the basis of the fastest available method of transportation.
+(CSC 12/15/15)

-The above provisions contained in Chapter 441, special laws of 1889, will also apply to the following:
+The above provisions will also apply to the following:

 1. In any criminal case to which the Federal Government is a party and in which the employee is subpoenaed as a federal witness.